danbev/learning-iot/doc/gdb.md

 ### GDB commands related to embedded devices
 The document contains gdb command useful when debugging embedded programs.

+Commands like resetting and flashing a device can be done from gdb using the `monitor` command to send commands to openocd.
+One way to work with this is to have gdb connected to openocd and place gdb in the background (CTRL+Z) to recompile, and the use `fg` to bring gdb to the forground again.
+Then reset halt and flash the device.

 ```console
 $ arm-none-eabi-gdb spi.elf
 (gdb) target remote localhost:3333